arnab4477/CheeseJS/README.md

 # CheeseJS

-CheeseJS is a simple and lightweight Web Component library for creating customizable Chess UI
+CheeseJS is a simple Web Component library for creating customizable Chess UI